mettaseva/digitalgarden/src/site/notes/Explore/To-Do.md

 ---

-##### Set-up
+##### Planning & Set-up
+- Tag workaround? < <font color="#ff0000">Test first</font>
+- Keep my private notes separate from main library vault?
 	- Import Guide Notes?
 	- Create Daily notes?
+	- Tasks/Checkboxes?
-- In Box?
+	- In Box? > Admin In Box for Library?
-- Add Plugins?
-	- Symbols Prettifier
+-

 ---

 ##### To Do Later
 - Merge files?
 - Frontmatter | YAML?
-- Other free publishing options?
 - Sync vaults with desktop? <- <font color="#ff0000">Cost?</font>
 - Any place to view all of the Digital Publish themes?

----

-##### Pending Feature Requests
-- Note previews
-- See other feature requests in TBMain